anand-letap/Fetch/README.md

 ### Steps to Run the App
 Pull the repo and build on xcode simulator.
 Minimum deployment version is 16.6.

+Quick note: There is a pull to refresh on the list to satisfy the refresh functionality requirement.

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I focused mostly on performance, functionality, and test coverage while leaving the UI as barebones as possible.
 I chose this because UI generally just takes me longer to get done.
 I also wanted to demonstrate a version that